syrsdev/portofolio-cms/README.md

 please check and read the documentation: https://github.com/syrsdev/portofolio-web

-### Install and run the CMS (Content Management System)
+### Install and run the API

-please check and read the documentation: https://github.com/syrsdev/portofolio-cms
+please check and read the documentation: https://github.com/syrsdev/portofolio-api

 ## Authors